Polyuridylation

 Polyuridylation, also called oligouridylation, is the addition of several uridine nucleotides to the 3' end of an RNA.
+Cytoplasmic poly(U) polymerases can add uridine nucleotides to both coding and non-coding RNAs.
+This addition may occur throughout a variety of RNA types including mRNAs, small RNAs, miRNAs, siRNAs, guide RNAs, or piRNAs.
+Polyuridylation has been shown to play a role in gene regulation as an evolutionarily conserved process in eukaryotes.

 One group of RNAs that can be polyuridylated are histone mRNAs that lack a poly(A) tail.
 Polyuridylation of a histone mRNA promotes its degradation, involving the exosome.
 Other RNAs in Arabidopsis and mouse have been seen to be polyuridinylated after cleavage.